tarekbensassi/angular-springbboot/README.md

 Before hitting run, lets make sure all the Maven dependencies are in place:

 1. Open the Package Explorer.
-2. Right click on the dbc project.
+2. Right click on the  project.
 3. Navigate to "Maven - Update Project".

 Once the dependencies are downloaded and installed, we have two options to run: